-Do you have a third nipple you wish to have removed?
-Additional nipples, also known as polymastia or polythelia, is a rare condition where a person has one or more additional nipples to the two located on the breasts or chest.
+Third nipple removal, or extra nipple removal is a minor surgical procedure for the removal of supernumerary nipples.
+Additional nipples, also known as polymastia or polythelia, is a rare condition where a person has one or more additional nipples to the two nipples normally located on the breasts or chest.
 This condition can occur in both men and women.
-Fortunately, if you do not like the appearance of your additional nipple, there is treatment available – you can have third nipple removal.
+Fortunately, if you do not like the appearance of your additional nipple, there is treatment available – you can have third nipple removal or extra nipple removal.

 A third nipple refers to another nipple which is located on the body.
 In some cases, there may be more than one nipple, and it is possible to have up to eight additional nipples.
 Sometimes the nipples may appear very small; in other cases, they will appear the same as the two on your chest.